 For commercial property managers, we suggest that your preparedness plan include:

-8 Tips on How to Prepare Your Commercial Property during 2021 Winter season
+Tips For Preparing Your Commercial Property during 2021 Winter season

 Slip, trips and falls are always a danger in the winter months

 Evaluate your property for hazards and ways that you can prevent unnecessary slip and falls.
 As a slip trip and fall prevention tip, use caution signs, weather proof floor mats, and de-icing agents on handrails.
 For safety, these are examples of ways to mitigate the hazards associated with the winter months.

 Assess your exterior lighting to make sure it is illuminating parking lots and walkways adequately.

 Review your snow and ice removal plan

 It is one less thing for a commercial property manager to worry about and we have the tools and training to keep your parking lots and walkways safe.

 Create an emergency weather plan for your property.
 Assemble flashlights, batteries, weather radios, and an emergency contact list if inclement weather causes a power outage.